 The majority of studies on lipid metabolism in CSCs have elucidated the enzymes and metabolic pathways involved in lipid synthesis.
 However, the precise functional role played by the different lipid molecules in CSCs remains unclear.
 Lipids play a central role in the cell-cell signalling process by maintaining the integrity of the cell membrane and by making lipid rafts, which act as platforms for signal receptors[62,63,101,102]{Ikonen, 2001 #477}.
-We can speculate that the hyperactive metabolic activity is used to synthesise lipids that not only have a structural function by making up the cell membrane, but also have a more active role as bioactive-lipid signalling molecules.
+We can speculate that the hyperactive metabolic activity is used to synthesise lipids, that not only have a structural function by making up the cell membrane, but also have a more active role as bioactive-lipid signalling molecules.
 These active biomolecules can be released into the extracellular space and activate downstream pathways involved in proliferation, migration/invasion, and differentiation in an autocrine and/or paracrine manner.
 The latest studies have shown that the metabolism required to produce ATP is tightly regulated in CSCs, and this metabolic profile differs in the bulk of the tumour population[27,103].
-CSCs are plastic in nature and change their metabolism as they are migrating from their origin to the metastatic site.
-They seem to have a preference for OXPHOS and show reduced metabolic plasticity when stressed.
+CSCs are plastic in nature and change their metabolism as they are migrating from their origin, to the metastatic site.
+They seem to have a preference for OXPHOS and show, reduced metabolic plasticity when stressed.
 As soon as ATP levels reach a certain level, ATP-citrate lyase catalyses the transformation of citrate and CoA to acetyl-CoA and oxaloacetate, respectively.
 Acetyl-CoA can be converted to malonyl-CoA, which can enter the fatty acid synthesis route.
 Malonyl-CoA is utilised by AMP-activated kinase in order to regulate the synthesis of fatty acids, which in turn are utilised for the production of phosphoinositides, eicosanoids, lysophospholipids, and sphingolipids[44] (Figure 2).